-Obama has been without it throughout his term.
+Obama was without it throughout his term.
 Before that, President Bush was given fast-track in 2002, but it expired on June 30, 2007.
 Without fast track, presidents have a difficult time pushing through new trade agreements.
-Until 2015, the only agreements Obama signed were negotiated by the Bush administration.
+Until 2015, the only agreements Obama signed had already been negotiated by the Bush administration.
 Regional trade agreements, such as NAFTA, TTIP, and the Asia-Pacific Economic Cooperation, keep the United States competitive in the global marketplace.

-TPA allows the United States to remain competitive with other countries.
+The TPA allows the United States to remain competitive with other countries.
 They have already negotiated more than 375 trade agreements with each other.
 How many does the United States have?
 Just 20.
-Without TPA, countries will talk to U.S. negotiators, but not complete the deal.
-That's why there are more than 100 trade agreements in process that are languishing.
-(Source: U.S. Chamber of Commerce, Renew Trade Promotion Authority.)
+Without a TPA, countries will talk to U.S. negotiators, but not complete any deals.
+There are more than 100 trade agreements in process that are languishing.

 Congress resisted renewal of the TPA for two reasons.
 First, trade agreements are controversial.
 They increase economic growth but cost many industries and workers, good jobs.
 For example, many jobs went to Mexico after NAFTA was signed.
 U.S. agribusiness doesn't want to lose Federal subsidies.
 They have been in place since the Great Depression.
 But that is a guaranteed negotiating point.
 Most foreign nations don't want low-cost American imports.
 They will put their local farmers out of business.